-An unaudited Net Asset Value and Net Asset Value per Ordinary Share will be calculated in US Dollars on a quarterly basis as at 31 March, 30 June, 30 September and 31 December each year, pursuant to the valuation methodology described below, by the Administrator in conjunction with the Investment Manager.
-The value of the Solar Power Assets, which form part of the Net Asset Value calcaultion, will be produced by an independent appraiser on a semi-annual basis as at 30 June and 31 December.
+An unaudited Net Asset Value and Net Asset Value per Ordinary Share is and will continue to be calculated in US Dollars on a quarterly basis as at 31 March, 30 June, 30 September and 31 December each year, pursuant to the valuation methodology described below, by the Administrator in conjunction with the Investment Manager.
+The value of the Solar Power Assets, which form part of the Net Asset Value calculation, is and will continue to be produced by an independent appraiser on a semi-annual basis as at 30 June and 31 December.

-The Net Asset Value and the Net Asset Value per Ordinary Share will be provided to Shareholders through a Regulatory Information Service and will also be published on the Company's website at www.ussolarfund.co.uk.
-Where a class of C Shares is in issue, the Net Asset Value of such class of C Shares (together with the Net Asset Value per C Share of that class) shall also be notified through a Regulatory Information Service and will be published on the Company's website.
+The Net Asset Value and the Net Asset Value per Ordinary Share is and will continue to be provided to Shareholders through a Regulatory Information Service announcement and will also be published on the Company's website at www.ussolarfund.co.uk.
+Where a class of C Shares is in issue, the Net Asset Value of such class of C Shares (together with the Net Asset Value per C Share of that class) will also be notified through a Regulatory Information Service announcement and will be published on the Company's website.